ihebjdey2/ai-plant-disease-detection/README.md

 - Python `3.11`
 - Git
-- Enough disk space for TensorFlow and the included model
+- Enough disk space for TensorFlow and the included frozen model

-On Windows, a short virtual-environment path avoids TensorFlow installation failures caused by the legacy path-length limit.

 ### Windows PowerShell